alphacep/vosk-server/README.md

-A very simple websocket server based on Kaldi and Vosk bindings
+A very simple server based on [Vosk-API](https://github.com/alphacep/vosk-api).

+There are three implementations for different protocol - websocket, grpc, mqtt.

 ## Usage